-For someone new to being a Survivalist building your first Bug Out Bag can seem like a big task.
+For someone new to being a survivalist, building your first bug out bag can seem like a big task.
 Everybody you read about has been tweaking theirs for months or even years and has a pile of gear built up.
-It’s hard to know where to start, but if you cover all of the basics in a survival situation you will still be much better off that 99% of the people.
+It’s hard to know where to start, but if you cover all of the basics in a survival situation you will still be much better off than 99% of people.

-A Bug Out Bag, (also called a BOB, Get Out of Dodge Bag, GOOD, or 72 Hour Bag) is usually designed to get you out of an emergency situation and allow you to survive self-contained for up to 3 days.
-A lot of people plan their Bug Out Bag to sustain them for much longer than that, but there is always a limit to what you can carry on your back and a 3 day target is a good place to start.
+A Bug Out Bag, also called a BOB, I.N.C.H Bag (I’m Never Coming Home Bag), Get Out of Dodge Bag (GOOD Bag), or 72 Hour Bag is usually designed to get you out of an emergency situation and allow you to survive self-contained for up to 3 days.
+A lot of people plan their Bug Out Bag to sustain them for much longer than that, but there is always a limit to what you can carry on your back and a 3-day target is a good place to start.